 Whatever your age, it’s worth shopping around and updating your insurance provider if you move.
 This can affect your premium—especially if you leave London.

-The level of coverage you want will influence how much you pay.
-Most insurers will initially exclude pre-existing conditions, so you’ll have to pay extra for these.
-The majority of policies will cover inpatient treatment in full (services that require a hospital bed).
+Most policies will cover inpatient treatment in full (services requiring a hospital bed).
 It’s the level of outpatient treatment that pushes the cost of your policy up, as this includes appointments for specialist treatment, like physiotherapy.